oskarth/experiments.oskarth.com/content/unix01.md

 +++

 This post is part of my ongoing experiment in grokking xv6.
-In it I will teach you what a shell is and how it works, using very simple language.
+In it I will teach you what a shell is and how it works, taking care to explicitly introduce technical terms.

 <!--more-->